erquiaga/PlinkItForMe/README.md

 This product uses the TMDB API but is not endorsed or certified by TMDB.

 This is an independent project and is not affiliated with, endorsed by, or connected to Letterboxd.

-## 📧 Contact

-Questions or suggestions?
-Feel free to open an issue!

 ---